nus-cs2113-AY2425S1/tp/docs/UserGuide.md

   - `RECUR_FILE_PATH = "recurring_expenses_data.csv"`
 - If some of the fields are specified, only the corresponding field(s) are saved.
 - The save files are designed to be human-readable and editable.
 Be careful of the syntax while editing!
+- Users are allowed to save to paths with their desired file extension in the csv file format.
+  - They do not have to save to a `.csv` file. (e.g. they can save to `expenses_data.txt`)

 Examples:
 - `save`                         saves all data to the default paths.